-Communicating and testing a comprehensive HazMat emergency plan with your staff will help minimize loss to your business.
-Be sure to have personnel CPR and First Aid trained and compile an easily accessible emergency kit.
+A hazardous materials (HazMat) emergency plan is vital to the safe use and transport hazardous products such as explosives, substances, poisons and radioactive materials.
+If a spill, exposure or explosion occurs, communicating and testing a comprehensive HazMat emergency plan with your staff will help keep people safe and minimize loss to your business.
+Be sure to have personnel trained in CPR and First Aid and compile an easily accessible emergency kit.
 FEMA, OSHA and NIOSH have published recommendations on building preparedness plans.

-- Identify and label all hazardous materials stored or handled in your facility and make sure that Material Safety Data Sheets (MSDS) for all hazardous materials are readily accessible.
+- Identify and label all hazardous materials in your facility and make sure that Material Safety Data Sheets (MSDS) for these materials are accessible.

 - Read all labels carefully and always follow handling and disposal guidelines.